SebastianNi/behavioral_cloning/README.md

 ### Run

 This is not a stand-alone project.
 In order to run the code, please follow the instructions on the [Udacity project repository](https://github.com/udacity/CarND-Behavioral-Cloning-P3).
-You will need the simulator from Udacity as well as the files [**drive.py**](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/drive.py) and [**video.py**](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/video.py).
+You will need [Udacity's Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) as well as the files [**drive.py**](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/drive.py) and [**video.py**](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/video.py) from the [Udacity project repository](https://github.com/udacity/CarND-Behavioral-Cloning-P3).